10 Best Compound Bicep Exercises for Mass and Strength

 Is the bicep curl a compound exercise?

 No, the bicep curl is not a compound exercise.
-The bicep curl is an isolation exercise that targets just the biceps brachii muscle in the front of the upper arm.
-It is done by flexing at the elbow to lift a weight upwards without moving or engaging other muscles.
+It is an isolation exercise that targets just the biceps brachii muscle in the front of the upper arm.
+The bicep curl is done by flexing at the elbow to lift a weight upwards without moving or engaging other muscles.

 Takeaway